Aravin-S/Scheduling-App/README.md

 # Scheduling-App
-Simple Schedule List Application using Flask and Python
+Simple CRUD Schedule List Application using Flask and Python